Nonprofits in New York City have been giving away food since the late 1700s. To whom? The poor.

 Accompanying the main dishes are packaged fruit dishes, usually bagged apple slices or cartons of apple-and-peach sauce or fruit juice, usually grape, apple and pear, orange, or orange and tangerine.

 While this variety might at first seem adequate, the vegetables exhibit shocking monotony.
 Until June of 2021, the only vegetable in about 80% of the meals was Bolthouse Farms baby carrots.
-THen suddenly cherry tomatoes began to claim the title of one-and-only vegetable.
-Nothing leafy or cruciferous, ever.
+Then suddenly cherry tomatoes began to claim the title of one-and-only vegetable during some weeks.
+But Grab & Go never served anything leafy or cruciferous.
 No cabbage, bell pepper, spinach, avocado, radish, onion, cauliflower, squash, eggplant, or olives, to name a few omissions.
 The advice of the Dietary Guidelines for Americans, 2020–2025, to eat

 Vegetables of all types—dark green; red and orange; beans, peas, and lentils; starchy; and other vegetables does not seem to have guided the meal planners.